Prarthanabhandari/Family-Travel-Tracker/README.md

 **Family Travel Tracker** is a full-stack web application that allows multiple users to track and visualize the countries they have visited.

-Each user can:
-- Add visited countries
-- View their travel map
-- Track total visited locations

 ---

 ## 🎯 Purpose of This Project